fabric-design/scss/doc/atoms/03-buttons.md

 ![Grid](src/style/assets/buttons1.jpg)

 ### Decision buttons
-Decision finalise decision about screen or element (button examples: Save, Cancel, Send, Show Details)
+Use to make a decision about a screen or an element (button examples: Save, Cancel, Send, Show Details)

-Placed on right bottom side of related content.
+Placed on the right bottom side of a related content.

 If there is more than one option available do not use more than one Primary Button (you can use none).

 ![Grid](src/style/assets/butt-ex4.jpg)
 ![Grid](src/style/assets/butt-ex5.jpg)
-<p>Always place Primary Action on the right side of buttons group.</p>
+<p>Always place Primary Action on the the right side of buttons group.</p>

 ### Modification buttons
-Used to enable possibility to modify an element (button example: Edit).
+Used to modify an element (button example: Edit).

-Placed in the on the right, over related element.
+Placed in the on the left, over related element.

 ### View buttons
-Used to edit the way in which content is shown (exchange data output).
+Used to modify the way in which content is shown (exchange data input, for example filters).

-Placed in the on the left, over related area.
+Placed in the on the right, over related area.
 Do not use Primary Buttons as View Buttons.